awglyde/Secure-FileShare-System/README.md

 * Fix bug:
     Add a file, then download file.
 Then try to delete.
 Delete fails However, if we add a file, then delete file, delete succeeds.
-* Disconnect user after 3 tries.
-Keep a variable mapped to username or public key on group server
 * Remove Session Key when user disconnects
 * remove public key from token